symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

     single: Tutorial, Creating a CMS, RoutingAuto, PHPCR-ODM
     single: MenuBundle, SonataAdmin, SonataDoctrineAdminBundle

-Creating a basic CMS using the RoutingAutoBundle
+Creating a Basic CMS Using the RoutingAutoBundle
 ================================================

 This three part article will show you how to create a basic CMS from scratch